The Men's League: History

 Members of the League went around the country as speakers and were involved in fundraising.
 League groups organized meetings and also helped by working in voting booths.
 They also wrote editorials for women's suffrage.
 Men had access to political spheres that many of the women could not access.
 Laidlaw advocated that members wear blue buttons of courtesy, which were intended to show members of the public that suffrage and courtesy to women were compatible.
 The prominent names of the men helped to counter the idea that men who supported women's suffrage were un-masculine.
 Men in the League were able to steer the conversation about suffrage to equal justice, rather than focusing on gender roles.

 Men marching in parades with the League at first had to deal with various types of abuse from bystanders.
 The first parade the New York League took part in was 1910.
 Laidlaw, Peabody and Villard led the parade of 87 men that year.
 At the 1912 suffrage parade in New York, female suffragists were inspired by the men marching.
 Some felt that it took more strength of character for the men to show public support of a women's issue.
 Others felt encouraged by seeing the men march with them.
 Francis Perkins said of Laidlaw marching with them, "I can never be thankful enough for the courage he gave to many of us – young and doubtful – when he took up the suffrage movement on his own."
 Laidlaw himself said that he marched to give "political support to the women and moral support to the men."

 More groups were forming.
 Swarthmore College founded a Men's Equal Suffrage League.
 The Men's Equal Suffrage League of Virginia organized in 1912.
 Kansas also organized their League in 1912.
 In Portland, Oregon, the Men's Equal Suffrage Club was created in 1912.
 Pennsylvania started a Men's League for Women's Suffrage in March 1912.
 Laidlaw helped establish a Men's League for Woman Suffrage in Georgia in 1913.
 Orlando, Florida created a League in 1914 and the mayor, E. Frank Sperry served as the president.
 Another group was formed in Maine in 1914 with Robert Treat Whitehouse as president.
 Laidlaw went to Nevada and Montana to help set up Leagues in 1914.
 Massachusetts had Men's Leagues by 1910, including one at Harvard University.
 The Iowa Men's League for Equal Suffrage was formed in Des Moines in January 1916.
 Chapters formed in Cedar Rapids and Linn County, Iowa.
+Leagues in Kentucky and Louisiana were also created.